gek64/qbtsh/README.md

 # qBittorrent Shell
-- Make qBittorrent-nox more easy to install reload and uninstall
+- Make qBittorrent-nox easier to install, uninstall and reload
 - Written in golang

 ## Usage